History of the Cincinnati Bengals: The 1980s: Reaching the Super Bowls

 A ticket for the 1989 AFC Championship Game between the Bengals and the Bills.

-The Bengals were a successful team during the 1980's, reaching the Super Bowl twice, but overall, it was a decade of missed opportunities for the team.
+The Bengals were a successful team during the 1980s, reaching the Super Bowl twice, but overall, it was a decade of missed opportunities for the team.
 The team was coached by Gregg and Sam Wyche during the decade.

 Perhaps the most significant change occurred prior to the 1981 season, when the Bengals replaced their somewhat conservative uniform design of standard black jerseys at home and white jerseys on the road with some orange trim, along with their plain orange helmet logo that said "BENGALS" in black lettering, with a new, radical (for its time) look, which featured orange and black tiger stripes on the shoulders of their jerseys, down the sides of their pants, and, most prominently, on their helmets.